-- from the annual period beginning on 1 April 2022 for those amendments that are effective for annual periods beginning on or after 1 January 2022, except for amendments to MFRS 3, Business Combinations Reference to the Conceptual Framework and amendments to MFRS 141, Agriculture (Annual Improvements to MFRS Standards 2018-2020) which are not applicable to the Bank; and - from the annual period beginning on 1 April 2023 for the accounting standard and amendments that are effective for annual periods beginning on or after 1 January 2023, except for MFRS 17, Insurance Contracts and amendments to MFRS 17 Insurance Contracts which are not applicable to the Bank.
+- from the annual period beginning on 1 April 2023 for the accounting standard and amendments that are effective for annual periods beginning on or after 1 January 2023, except for MFRS 17, Insurance Contracts and amendments to MFRS 17 Insurance Contracts which are not applicable to the Bank; and - from the annual period beginning on 1 April 2024 for amendments that are effective for annual periods beginning on or after 1 January 2024.

-The initial application of the accounting standards, amendments and interpretations are not expected to have any material financial impact to the current period and prior period financial statements of the Bank.
+The initial application of the above mentioned accounting standards, amendments and interpretations are not expected to have any material financial impact to the current period and prior period financial statements of the Bank.